Committee of Safety (Hawaii): Hawaiian League

-Although the politicians changed the name of their party from "Missionary" to "Reform", many wanted to become part of the United States, not just reform the monarchy.

-This was why the Hawaiian League was also called the Annexation Club, although not often in public.
+Although its political wing changed its name from the "Missionary Party" to "Reform Party", many Hawaiian League members wanted annexation by the United States, not just monarchal reform.
+The Hawaiian League was also called the Annexation Club, although not often in public.

+The Hawaiian League was also supported by a German social and political group known as Drei Hundert, organized by Charles W. Zeigler.

-The Hawaiian League came into control of the Honolulu Rifles.
-Made of about 200 armed local (non-native) men, who fought under the command of enthusiastic annexationist Volney V. Ashford.
+Hawaiian League members exerted substantial control over the Honolulu Rifles, gaining de facto control by early 1887.
+The Honolulu Rifles consisted of approximately 200 armed, non-Hawaiian men under the command of enthusiastic annexationist Volney V. Ashford.
+The company officers of the Honolulu Rifles were also Hawaiian League members.
 In June 1887, the Hawaiian League used the Rifles to force King Kalākaua to enact the Bayonet Constitution which limited his power.

-After Queen Liliuokalani came to power in 1891, she attempted to restore power to the throne.
+After Queen Liliʻuokalani came to power in 1891, she attempted to restore power to the throne.
 This caused the group to act again.